gchudnov/mindthegap/doc/content/intervals/index.md

 ### Swap

-`a.swap` swaps left and right boundary, to convert a _non-empty_ interval to an _empty_ interval or vice versa.
+`a.swap` swaps the left and right boundaries of an interval, converting a non-empty interval into an empty interval or vice versa.

 ```scala
 Interval.closed(1, 5).swap // [1, 5] -> [5, 1]